Titilegend/Event_Vendor_Booking_App/README.md

 # Event_Vendor_Booking_App
 Appointment Scheduling and Recommendation App

 This Android application provides a seamless platform for users to schedule appointments with event vendors and receive personalized recommendations for their events.
 The app offers a user-friendly interface, allowing users to select vendors based on categories, view vendor profiles, and book appointments hassle-free.
-The app is designed with the First-Come, First-Served (FCFS) Scheduling algorithm, ensuring efficient appointment management and reducing the chances of double bookings.
+The app is designed with the First-Come, First-Served (FCFS) Scheduling algorithm, ensuring efficient appointment management.

 ## Features: